demofly/hn-vz-template-tools/README.md

 A very small pack of script allows me to automate often updates of a clean Debian OpenVZ template from Proxmox VE container for my PVE HNs.

-`vz-template-targets.conf` content format:

-If you don't want to clone a generated tamplate, just leave `vz-template-targets.conf` empty.

 ## How to start to use it?
 ### Select a CT with a clean actual Debian installation